cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 produces a public share:

 * `Vdaf.measurement_to_input_shares(measurement: Measurement, nonce:
-  Bytes[Vdaf.NONCE_SIZE]) -> (Bytes, Vec[Bytes])` is the randomized
+  Bytes[Vdaf.NONCE_SIZE], rand: Bytes[Vdaf.RAND_SIZE]) -> (Bytes, Vec[Bytes])`
-  input-distribution algorithm run by each Client.
+  is the randomized sharding algorithm run by each Client.
+(Input `rand` consists of the random coins consumed by the algorithm.)
 It consumes the measurement and the nonce and produces a public share, distributed to each of Aggregators, and the corresponding sequence of input shares, one for each Aggregator.
-  Depending on the VDAF, the input shares may encode additional information used to verify the recovered output shares (e.g., the "proof shares" in Prio3
+Depending on the VDAF, the input shares may encode additional information used to verify the recovered output shares (e.g., the "proof shares" in Prio3 {{prio3}}).
-  {{prio3}}).
 The length of the output vector MUST be `SHARES`.

 In order to ensure privacy of the measurement, the Client MUST generate the nonce using a cryptographically secure pseudorandom number generator (CSPRNG).